Last updated: March 2022

 We are Quarantine, an arts organisation based in Manchester, UK.
 We make and present work locally, nationally and internationally.
+Our registered address is:

 We are a limited company (number: 03662113) and a registered charity (number: 1100469).

 Quarantine is committed to handling and storing personal information in compliance with the terms of the General Data Protection Regulation (GDPR).

 We collect and use a variety of different types of data, some of which is personally identifiable (e.g. name, email address, phone number, etc.) and some of which is not (e.g. statistical and anonymous demographic data).
 All personal data is held in accordance with GDPR law.

 – Attending an event in person or online